Julien Lahaut: Biography

+German occupation of Belgium

+By the start of the German occupation of Belgium in May 1940 the Communist Party was already operating semi-clandestinely, after the adoption of a law "on the defense of national institutions" earlier that spring.
+An arrest warrant for Lahaut was issued shortly after the start of the occupation; he managed to escape arrest as he relocated to the south of France for some time, organizing support for anti-fascist refugees there.

+After returning to Belgium, Lahaut organized the Strike of the 100,000.
+The strike began at the Cockerill steelworks in Lahaut's home town of Seraing on 10 May 1941, the one-year anniversary of the German occupation, and quickly spread to nearby provinces.
+Lahaut was arrested by the Germans following the strike and imprisoned in the Citadel of Huy.
+After a number of escape attempts, he was deported to Neuengamme concentration camp in September 1941.
+Despite his ill health Lahaut organized resistance activities among the prisoners, including acts of sabotage after they were forced to work in war production in 1942.
+In July 1944 Lahaut was sentenced to death and sent to Mauthausen concentration camp; though suffering from edema, he survived until the liberation of the camp in May 1945.

+At his return to Belgium, Lahaut was celebrated as a resistance hero.
+Sixty years old and weakened following the years of imprisonment in the camps, he was however unable to resume the central role he had held within the Communist Party prior to the war.
+On 11 August 1945, the largely ceremonial position of chairman (président) of the party was created and taken by Lahaut.

 Royal Question and assassination

 The aftermath of the Liberation of Belgium saw a prolonged period of political crisis, known as the Royal Question, over whether King Leopold III, who was living in exile due to his decision to surrender to Nazi Germany in 1940, could return to his position as monarch.
 The crisis came to a head in 1950, when Leopold returned to Belgium, but quickly had to let his son Baudouin assume royal duties.
 (He would abdicate in Baudouin’s favour a year later.)

 On 11 August 1950, Baudouin took the constitutional oath as regent before a joint session of both chambers of Parliament.
 During the proceedings, one of the communist deputies present shouted “Vive la république !” (“Long Live the republic!”).
 Lahaut was reported to have been the deputy responsible, though in the confusion of the moment this remains unconfirmed.
 A week later, on 18 August 1950, Lahaut was assassinated by two unknown gunmen outside his home in Seraing.

 Coming at the end of the constitutional crisis, Lahaut's death caused widespread outrage, especially in left-wing circles.
 Strikes were organized all over the country, while 300,000 people attended his funeral.
 The Communist Party newspaper Le Drapeau rouge carried the headline: “A monstrous crime!
 Our dear comrade Julien Lahaut, leader of the Communist Party, was assassinated last night by the Leo-Rexists".